dougdesigner/stellar/README.md

 # The 'Magnificent 7' in the Generative AI Era

 The current growth in the S&P 500 is significantly influenced by the 'Magnificent 7' (Apple, Microsoft, Google, Amazon, NVIDIA, Tesla, and Meta).
 This has been fueled by foundational advancements across the Generative AI Stack, including purpose-built chips for generative AI and the ability of cloud providers to offer access to their scalable compute power.
-This project uses d3.js to build bespoke visualiztions to better understand the 'Magnificent 7's and their role across the Generative AI Stack.
+This project uses d3.js to build bespoke visualizations to better understand the 'Magnificent 7's and their role across the Generative AI Stack.

 ## Project Links
 * [Live Site](https://ai.doug.design)